johndarrel/hide-my-wp/readme.txt

 >
 > *   Backup and Restore settings
 > *   Fix relative URLs
-> *   Change classes on source-code using Text Mapping
+> *   Change classes on source code using Text Mapping
-> *   Change URLs on source-code using URL Mapping
+> *   Change URLs on source code using URL Mapping
 > *   Cache CSS, JS, and Images to optimize the loading speed
-> *   Weekly security check and reports
+> *   Weekly security checks and reports
 >
 > <strong>Integrations:</strong>
 >